Patient information

 The time after hair transplantation is planned individually for each client by our doctors.
 We will instruct you in detail about the further procedure.

 Whether you need to wear a headband after the transplantation or the treatment is otherwise recognizable also depends on your individual treatment.
-Swelling, which can also occur on the forehead and face, should be counteracted by cooling.
+Swelling, which can occur on the forehead and face, should be counteracted by cooling.
 However, cooling of the area where the hair was transplanted should be avoided.

 Please note that you are not allowed to drive a vehicle after the treatment on the same day.